hjxhh030315/dsc80/README.md

-# Sugar's Influence on Recipe Ratings: An Investigation into Variance Differences
+# Sugar and Protein Influence on Recipe Ratings: An Investigation into Variance Differences

 ## Introduction
 In this analysis, we explore the influence of nutritional components and recipe complexity on user ratings within a comprehensive dataset of recipes.
 This dataset not only details each recipe's name and preparation time but also enriches our study with a breakdown of nutritional content—specifically focusing on sugar, protein, and the total number of ingredients.
 By establishing a model to predict recipe ratings based on these variables, we aim to uncover patterns that may suggest how certain nutritional aspects and recipe complexity influence user preferences and ratings.
 This exploration seeks to provide insights into the dietary preferences that resonate most with users, potentially guiding healthier or more appealing recipe modifications